Textiles: Techniques and Materials

 This course introduces students to a range of materials, techniques and equipment involved in textiles art making.
 Students study the art, techniques and processes involved in fibre manipulation.
 The fibres used are wool, flax, silk, and soya bean fibre amongst others.
 Students learn how to manipulate the fibre to make various types of felt including nuno felting (felting on fabric), needle felting and 3d manipulation.
 The course also introduces students to fundamental stitching techniques (both manual and machine stitching), basketry, fibre sculpture, vessels, wire and reed 3D construction techniques.
 Employing a range of textile processes, the student creatively explores and develops their ideas.
 Students also learn the art of papermaking with paper and silk fibres.

-All part-time programmes at CIT CCAD will run subject to sufficient student numbers.
+All part-time programmes at MTU CCAD will run subject to sufficient student numbers.
 Where a programme cannot proceed, applicants will be contacted and advised on alternative study options.

-Students should note that Fees quoted relate to the academic year 2020 - 2021 only and are subject to change on an annual basis.
+Students should note that fees quoted relate to the academic year 2022 - 2023 only and are subject to change on an annual basis.
 Except where stated, course fees cover the cost of tuition only.

-This course is offered by the CIT CCAD Department of Fine Art & Applied Art, and is located at the Sharman Crawford Street Campus, Cork, Tuesdays: 6.30pm - 9.00pm - Semester One
+This course is offered by the Crawford's Department of Fine Art & Applied Art, and is located at the Sharman Crawford Street Campus, Cork.

 Lecturer: Caroline Smith